bpsmith/tia/README.md

 # tia: Toolkit for integration and analysis

 ## Overview
-TIA is a modular toolkit meant to provide bloomberg data access, easier pdf generation, backtesting functionality, technical analysis functionality, and return analysis.
+TIA is a toolkit that provides bloomberg data access, easier pdf generation, backtesting functionality, technical analysis functionality, and return analysis.

 ## Examples